Daniel Haarbo: Loan to Wil

 On 30 August 2022, Haarbo joined Wil in Swiss Challenge League on loan for the rest of the 2022–23 season.
 However, the stay at FC Wil 1900 did not go according to plan, as Haarbo had not played a single first-team match, and the cooperation therefore ended on 1 December 2022, the Swiss club confirmed.

-FC Helsingør
+Loan to Helsingør

 On 31 January 2023, Haarbo was loaned out to Danish 1st Division side FC Helsingør until the end of the season.
+Haarbo made a total of 9 appearances for the 1st Division club.

+Loan to Aarhus Fremad

+On 19 July 2023, Haarbo signed a one-season loan deal with Danish 2nd Division club Aarhus Fremad.

+Fredericia

+On 25 May 2024, the Danish 1st Division club FC Fredericia confirmed that they had signed Haarbo on a deal until June 2027.